-22 Killed sequoias were estimated using data from Stephenson and Brigham (2021) and Soderberg et al. (2023 in review).
+Killed sequoias were estimated using data from Stephenson and Brigham (2021) and Soderberg et al. (2023 in review).
 Because not all mortality surveys are complete for all proposed planting areas, and in an effort to provide consistent information across all groves, the number of sequoias over four feet in diameter in each planting area was estimated by multiplying the area in acres by the average large sequoia density across all sequoia groves in the parks from Stephenson and Brigham 2021.
 This estimated number of large sequoias in the planting area was then multiplied by the average mortality rate in the high severity areas in the four groves proposed in this project that have been surveyed by Soderberg et al. (2023 in review) in order to obtain an estimated number of large sequoias killed per proposed planting area.
 Although consistent, these estimates may be a bit of an underestimate of large sequoia loss.
+For example, actual survey decline in the face of future environmental changes and genetic drift described above in affected environment.

+Although consistent, these estimates may be a bit of an underestimate of large sequoia loss.
 For example, actual survey data for Board Camp Soderberg et al. (2023 in review) found 151 sequoias, over 3 feet in diameter, that were killed; in the New Oriole Lake planting area, 12 sequoias over 3 feet in diameter were killed.

 Third, the long-term (centuries if not longer) loss of hundreds of reproductive sequoias (see estimates in Table 5) would reduce regeneration potential for a period of centuries or more.
 Without a soil seedbank, sequoia rely on cones in the canopy to scatter seed across an area after fire.
 This aerial seed bank also acts as a bet-hedging strategy; if a seedling cohort fails, the trees would have another opportunity after each fire that occurs during their immense lifespan.
-Therefore, under no action, the future of the six grove areas proposed for planting would be wholly dependent on this one seedling cohort established post-fire that NPS has found to be likely inadequate in many locations.
+Therefore, under no action, the future of the six grove areas proposed for planting would be wholly dependent on this one seedling cohort established post-fire that NPS hasel found to be likely inadequate in many locations.

 Although cones with fertile seeds have been observed on sequoias as young as ten years old, sequoias reach maturity with full cone crops at around 150-200 years (Weatherspoon 1986).
 An individual large sequoia tree can hold as many as 30,000 cones, with each cone having an average of 200 seeds per cone which are held until the right conditions for germination occur (Hartesveldt et al. 1975; Harvey et al. 1980; Weatherspoon 1986).
-Given the low germination rate of seeds (average 22.5%; Stark 1968) and the high mortality of seedlings (as high as 98% within the first two years; Hartesveldt and Harvey 1967) the long-term absence of large living sequoias, as is more likely to occur under Alternative 1, would result in continued low regeneration potential of these sequoia groves.
-Again, should this occur, it would adversely affect each grove's ability to respond to disturbance and environmental change.
+Given the low germination rate of seeds (average 22.5%; Stark 1968) and the high mortality of seedlings (as high as 98% within the first two years; Hartesveldt and Harvey 1967) the long-term absence of large living sequoias, as would is more likely to occur under Alternative 1, would result in continued low regeneration potential of these sequoia groves.
+Again, should this occur, it would, adversely affecting each grove's ability to respond to disturbance and environmental change.
 Based on NPS' understanding of sequoias and conditions in these groves, this diminished resilience would effectively be permanent.